-Given of the structure of Discord, we can engage in both passive and active roleplay styles, as well as freeform and structured roleplay.
+Given the structure of Discord, we can engage in both passive and active roleplay styles, as well as freeform and structured roleplay.
 These four different types of styles are defined as the following:

 - Passive; standard roleplay response common in forums.
 There are limited expectations for quick turnaround time in responses, most people are experienced with this style of roleplay.